-Egoists who subscribe to the illusion that they’re separate compete against each other to rise to the top two-dimensional pyramids.
+Egoists — narcissists in the extreme — subscribe to the illusion that they’re separate and that they must compete against each other to rise to the top two-dimensional pyramids.
 They compete for control over presumably scare resources, both material and intangible.
 This includes money, possessions, political power, popularity — even love.
 “Me-first-and-foremost” believers feel justified in doing whatever it takes to get “ahead” — at the expense of everyone else.

 Egoists behave as if getting what they want is the end-all and be-all of existence.
 They act with little regard for the future, oblivious to the concept of karma.
-They seem to believe they can hide from the consequences of their actions and that there’s no higher justice.
-But in this, they’re sadly mistaken.
+Like Dorian Gray, they believe they can hide from the consequences of their actions and that there is no higher justice.
+But in this, they are sadly mistaken.
 Whether foreseen or not, the results of past actions inevitably return.
-For the unprepared, it’s the hardest but surest way to learn life’s lessons.
+For the unprepared, it is the hardest but surest way to learn life’s lessons.

 Egoists are not in-dependent, for they see themselves as lacking inner resources.
 They are independent in the backwards sense of trusting and depending on no one and nothing but themselves.
 This is not only terribly lonely.
 It invites rationalizations, making it acceptable to exploit others and distance themselves from the pain, suffering and hardships caused by their selfishness.